schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

 Try This
 ~~~~~~~~~

-Change the code above to draw an image of a different color.
-Now, adapt the code above to draw a "pinstripe" image.
-In other words, change the code so that only every other row is colored red.
-Can you make it work for every other column?
+- Change the code above to draw an image of a different color.
+- Adapt the code above to draw a "pinstripe" image.
+In other words, change the code so that only every other row is colored red. *Hint: recall the modulus % operator.*
+- Can you make it work for every other column (instead of every other row)?
 How about every 5th row/column?

 Image Objects